awslabs/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/AWS_Credentials.md

 1. You should have already copied the credentials for your account.
 If _not_ then:

-    {{%expand "Click here for instructions to copy the credentiala from your assigned AWS account:" %}}
+    {{%expand "Click here for instructions to copy the credentials from your assigned AWS account:" %}}
     {{% common/Workshop_AWS_Account %}}
 **Now continue the steps to setup your AWS credentials....**
     {{% /expand%}}